s1260177/spaspeech/README.md

 Change the speaker azimuth and orientation values, and the sound will be output accordingly.

+If you have trouble visualizing the image, try pressing [create, 1].
+It will help you with your image.

 # Author
 * Author Yuki Sakurai
 * E-mail s1260177@u-aizu.ac.jp